TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Experiments

 \subsection{Results}

-\paragraph{Quantitative Results} Fig.~\ref{fig:quantitative_result}a presents the relationships between SPL scores and computation times for all the methods.
-Despite being trained on synthetic data, TSPDiffuser effectively generalizes to real-world complex environments (a4 and a5), strongly indicating its transferability to real robots.
-It achieves high SPL scores with processing speeds that are almost 2x to 4x faster compared to the other baselines.
+\paragraph{Quantitative Results} Fig.~\ref{fig:quantitative_result}a presents the relationships between SPL scores and computation times.
+Despite being trained on synthetic data, TSPDiffuser generalizes to real-world environments (a4 and a5) without additional training or parameter tuning, demonstrating its transferability to real-robot applications.
+It achieves high SPL scores with processing speeds that are almost 2x to 4x faster compared to the other baselines, even including model loading and running times on CPUs.
+This result shows that our approach is advantageous, especially in situations where the obstacle layout in the environment can change regularly.
 Diffuser operates faster than TSPDiffuser, but its SPL score is significantly lower because a single sampling by diffusion models does not necessarily guarantee feasible or near-optimal paths.
 CPRM achieved comparable performance with much fewer nodes compared to PRM.
-Fig.~\ref{fig:quantitative_result}b further elaborates on the computation times of TSPDiffuser and PRM.
+Fig.~\ref{fig:quantitative_result}b elaborates on the computation times of TSPDiffuser and PRM.
 The construction of the roadmap is the main computational bottleneck.
 TSPDiffuser effectively tackles this problem by limiting the nodes and edges to be sampled around potential solution paths.

 \paragraph{Ablation Study} We evaluated variants of TSPDiffuser with different hyper-parameters: (1) the number of $K$-neighbors to connect edges from $K\in\{3, 5, 9, 15\}$, (2) the granularity of denoising timesteps from $I\in\{5, 20, 50, 100\}$, and (3) whether or not nodes along obstacle boundaries are added to roadmaps, to see how these choices impact SPL scores and required times.
 As summarized in Fig.~\ref{fig:quantitative_result}c, adding boundary nodes is crucial.
 The number of $K$-neighbors is also important to ensure high SPL scores.
 Despite increased computation times, no significant improvements were confirmed for higher timestep granularity $I\geq 20$.